vSsongv/Operating_System_PA/README.md

   >> alloc 0x10 rw  # Allocate a page to VPN 0x10 for read and write
 	```

 - The pages allocated with `r` option are read-only pages.
 Writes to those pages should be rejected.
 The pages allocated with `rw` can be read and written.
 This implies that both read and write accesses to those VPNs should be allowed.
+However, you may presume that no page will be allocated with only `w` option in this assignment (i.e., no need to support write-only pages).

 - Allocated pages should be mapped to the current process by manipulating the page table of the process.
 The system maintains 2-level hierarchical page table as defined in `vm.h`.